gamemoddesignbr/PI-Pwn/README.md

 # PI Pwn

-This is a script to setup <a href=https://github.com/xfangfang/PPPwn_cpp>PPPwn_cpp</a> a c++ rewrite of <a href=https://github.com/TheOfficialFloW/PPPwn>PPPwn</a> on the raspberry pi and run <a href=https://github.com/GoldHEN/GoldHEN>GoldHen</a> on the PS4 fw 11.0, 9.00<br>
+This is a script to setup <a href=https://github.com/xfangfang/PPPwn_cpp>PPPwn_cpp</a> a c++ rewrite of <a href=https://github.com/TheOfficialFloW/PPPwn>PPPwn</a> on the raspberry pi and run <a href=https://github.com/GoldHEN/GoldHEN>GoldHen</a> on the PS4 fw 11.0, 10.01, 10.00, 9.00<br>
 It also supports internet access after pwn and access to ftp, klog and binloader servers launched by goldhen.<br>
 A dns blocker is also installed and used to prevent updates.<br>

-The <a href=https://www.raspberrypi.com/products/raspberry-pi-4-model-b/>Raspberry Pi 4</a>, <a href=https://www.raspberrypi.com/products/raspberry-pi-400/>Raspberry Pi 400</a> and <a href=https://www.raspberrypi.com/products/raspberry-pi-5/>Raspberry Pi 5</a> can act as a virtual flash drive to the console if the pi is plugged into the console usb port removing the need for a flash drive to load payloads.<br>
+The <a href=https://www.raspberrypi.com/products/raspberry-pi-4-model-b/>Raspberry Pi 4</a>, <a href=https://www.raspberrypi.com/products/raspberry-pi-400/>Raspberry Pi 400</a> and <a href=https://www.raspberrypi.com/products/raspberry-pi-5/>Raspberry Pi 5</a> can pass through a usb drive inserted into the pi to the console if the pi is plugged into the console usb port<br>

 There is also a webserver to control the pi, change settings and send payloads by accessing http://pppwn.local from the console or your pc if you have internet access enabled.<br>